RodolfoBar/physics-sims-geonodes/README.md

 Step 2: Open whichever Node tree you want in Blender

+If you would like to just view the results of the geonodes, you can open the Demo.blend which has all the nodetrees linked to it

 ## Implemented Physics Simulations:

 - Elastic collisions between spherical particles of varying Radius and Mass